The land of ice and snow inspires me

 I didn't know the origin of the title I had in my mind for this post (and potentially for the painting itself).
-But as I was painting, the lyrics from the song kept repeating until I had to google and find out the origin.
+But as I was painting, the lyrics from the song became a brain worm until I had to google and find out the origin.
 Led Zeppelin had written a song with almost the same words.

 I thought I was pretty clever to have remembered the lyrics.
 Then hubby told me these words were part of an annoying jingle each summer advertising Ontario's Marineland on tv.
 And wouldn't you know it, he was right!